- Medical Equipment Management

 - Environmental Compliance and Remediation

 The IHS Realty Management program assist in ensuring that federal owned lands and buildings are protected, managed, accounted for, developed, and utilized, in a timely and efficient manner.

-The IHS Quarters Management Program is designed to provide policy and guidance on quarter’s management issues; and provide procedures for effective implementation of IHS policy on quarter’s management.
-The program oversees the Area and Service Units implementation of the quarter’s policy to ensure the availability of safe, suitable housing for personnel essential to the continuity of the IHS health care delivery system.
+The IHS Quarters Management Program is designed to provide policy and guidance on quarter's management issues; and provide procedures for effective implementation of IHS quarters management.
+The program oversees the Area and Service Units implementation of the quarters policy to ensure the availability of safe, suitable housing for personnel essential to the continuity of the IHS health care delivery system.

-Many health care services delivered by IHS require special medical equipment that must be acquired, installed, tested and calibrated, and maintained.
-Not only must each health care facility be equipped to meet its mission, but IHS continues to explore innovative methods, requiring new electronic technologies, to provide health care in rural settings.
-IHS acquires medical equipment for IHS and tribal health care facilities either as a part of construction of a new facility or with funds appropriated specifically to purchase equipment.
-There are two components to the medical equipment program: management of existing biomedical devices, and funding/acquisition of new biomedical technologies.
+Many health care services delivered by IHS require specialized medical equipment.
+Each health care facility must be equipped to meet its mission and IHS continues to explore innovative methods and new technologies to provide health care.
+Medical equipment is acquired for IHS and tribal health care facilities either as a part of construction of a new facility or with funds appropriated specifically to purchase equipment.
+There are two components to the medical equipment program: management of existing medical equipment, and funding/acquisition of new medical equipment.

 Medical Equipment Management

 To help meet the requirements of accrediting bodies, biomedical engineers and technicians use a computerized maintenance management system to manage and track service/repairs of medical equipment.
 IHS deploys state-of-the-art technology to bring primary care and specialty services to remote locations reducing geographic barriers between remote sites and health care providers.
 For example, remote sites use telemedicine to provide x-rays and digital images to distant health care providers.
 Telemedicine also enables communities to communicate through video conferencing during emergencies when transportation is difficult or impossible.